Zico laments missed opportunity amid World Cup chaos

 "Let's hope that there aren't any problems, but when you finish the stadiums only a few days before the event it's inevitable that there are worries," said Zico, who starred in the flamboyant Brazil side that thrilled during the 1982 World Cup before being defeated by Italy in the second round.

-Three-time World Cup winner and special advisor to the organising committee, Pele, said that protests and stadium delays were putting the tournament at risk and "25 percent of foreigners" had already cancelled their trips.
+Three-time World Cup winner and special advisor to the organizing committee, Pele, said that protests and stadium delays were putting the tournament at risk and "25 percent of foreigners" had already canceled their trips.

 "Brazil has had the time to plan a development of tourism, but it hasn't made the most of that, and the World Cup has brought us very few new things," the 61-year-old Zico added.

 "Fans are sad, worried.
 It's upsetting because I wanted to see my people happy.
-Everyone wanted it to be a big party, but there simply hasn't been the right spirit to organise one."
+Everyone wanted it to be a big party, but there simply hasn't been the right spirit to organize one."

 (Editing by Sudipto Ganguly)